Home>Health Hub>General Health>Nutrition in Later-Stage CKD (Stages 3b–5)

 • Whether you are taking medications that affect potassium levels

-• Cooking methods can reduce potassium — for example, peeling, cutting, and double‑boiling potatoes can lower potassium by around half
+• Using cooking methods that can reduce potassium - for example, peeling, cutting, and double‑boiling potatoes can lower potassium by around half

 • Choosing lower‑potassium fruits and vegetables such as green beans, sweetcorn, cauliflower, celery, berries, and apples